Study Abroad in Italy

 All students applying for the year program must be available for a mandatory 3-day National Pre-Departure Orientation, which usually takes place in mid-July.
 This orientation is a required part of the program aimed at preparing students for their experience overseas.

-Students will attend a 3-day Welcome Camp in Milan upon arrival.
-Camp includes accommodations in a youth hostel, breakfasts, dinners, program info sessions, and cultural tours and sightseeing around Milan and other nearby cities.
+Students will attend a 3-day Welcome Camp in Rome upon arrival.
+Camp includes accommodations in a youth hostel, breakfasts, some dinners, program info sessions, and cultural tours and sightseeing around Milan and other nearby cities.
+Students will need to be prepared to pay for their own dinners on day 2 and 3 as well as their lunches for the duration of the camp.

 Italian.
 Previous language study is not required.